ivs-kuleuven/platosim3/README.txt

 to your own location of PlatoSim.

-The first argument is the name of the (non-existing!)
+The second argument is the name of the (non-existing!)
 HDF5 file to which all simulation output is written.
 Apart from this HDF5 file, the simulator also writes logging statements to a log.txt file.